jessebmiller/treacherous-winds/src/game.md

 affects the fiction.
 Some outcomes describe positive outcomes you are likely to want.
 Others describe avoiding outcomes you are likely to want to avoid.
-When you choose outcomes that describe positive things you might want, they happen in a way that's reasonable for the fictional situation.
-If you are **driven by instinct or emotion to fight** a trained knight in full plate armor while unarmed and untrained, maybe some small damage to the armor, or exaustion to your opponent might be the harm.

-Any unchosen options that describe avoiding some outcome amount to permission for the GM to inflict that outcome on you and the story.
+When you choose outcomes that describe positive things you might want, they happen.
+Any unchosen options that describe avoiding some outcome are invitations for the GM to inflict that outcome on you and the story.

 ## Principles and Agendas

 TBD but something like:

 * Play to find out what happens
-* Make the world fantastic, horrible, and wondrous
+* Make the world fantastic, horrific, and wondrous
 * See your characters grow and change as they discover the wonders and horrors of the world
 * Ask provocative questions and build on the answers